utdata/icj-class/static-apps/static-06-bake-blog.md

 {% endblock %}
 ```

-This code is very similar to the `bake-books.njk` layout with these exceptions:
+This code is very similar to the `bake-books.njk` template with these exceptions:

 1. `{% from '_macros/prose.njk' import prose %}` near the top of the file is something we need to process our multi-paragraph blog post.
 2. `{{ prose(post) }}` is the variable to pull that post data.
 We are wrapping that "post" data in the `prose` macro to create a new `<p>` tag for each paragraph.